Amlwch: Governance

-Amlwch is in the Twrcelyn electoral ward which also includes Llanbadrig, Llaneilian and Rhosybol, electing three county councillors to the Isle of Anglesey County Council.
-Prior to the 2012 Anglesey electoral boundary changes the town was represented by two county councillors elected from two wards, Amlwch Port and Amlwch Rural.
+There are two tiers of local government covering Amlwch, at community (town) and county level: Amlwch Town Council and Isle of Anglesey County Council.
+The town council is based at the old police station on Lôn Goch and comprises fifteen councillors elected from the three community wards of Town, Rural and Amlwch Port.
+Amlwch is in the Twrcelyn electoral ward which also includes Llanbadrig, Llaneilian and Rhosybol, electing three county councillors to the county council.

-Amlwch has a community council, Amlwch Town Council, comprising fifteen community councillors elected from the three community wards of Town, Rural and Amlwch Port.
+Administrative history

+Amlwch was an ancient parish.
+When elected parish and district councils were established in 1894, Amlwch was given a parish council and included in the Twrcelyn Rural District.
+In 1901 the parish was converted into an urban district.
+Amlwch Urban District was abolished in 1974, with its area instead becoming a community.
+District-level functions passed to Ynys Môn-Isle of Anglesey Borough Council, which in 1996 was reconstituted as a county council.

-Sport and Leisure
+Sport and leisure

 The town's leisure centre is one of the few on Anglesey and has a swimming pool, sports centre.
 It is situated on Anglesey's 125-mile stretch of coast that is designated Area of Outstanding Natural Beauty.

 The town also has two football clubs, Amlwch Town F.C., who play in the Welsh Alliance League, and Amlwch Port F.C., a Sunday League pub team that plays in the North Wales Sunday League.

 Amlwch has a sea rowing club based in Bull Bay, Trireme Ynys Mon Rowing Club.